inasafe/inasafe/README.rst

 privately-owned rights.
-Reference herein to any specific commercial products, process, or service by trade name, trademark, manufacturer, or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favoring by the Australian Government, Geoscience Australia or the World Bank.
+Reference herein to any specific commercial products, process, or service by trade name, trademark, manufacturer, or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favoring by the Australian Government or the World Bank.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the Australian Government or the World Bank, and shall not be used for advertising or product endorsement purposes.

 This document does not convey a warranty, express or implied, of merchantability or fitness for a particular purpose.